schell/odin/README.md

     cd odin

+If you just installed stack, run

+    stack setup

+Go make some ☕ and then...

     stack build mapMaker

-Go get some ☕ and then ...
+Drink your ☕, take a walk and then run...

     stack exec mapMaker

 Please follow the respective guide for installing sdl2 on your platform below.

 ### Mac OS X
-Simply download the `dmp` from [sdl2](http://libsdl.org/download-2.0.php) and follow the instructions.
+Simply download the `dmg` from [sdl2](http://libsdl.org/download-2.0.php) and follow the instructions.

 ### Ubuntu